samvera-deprecated/activefedora-aggregation/README.md

 ```

-Now the "generic\_files" method returns an ordered list of GenericFile objects.
+Now the `generic\_files` method returns an ordered list of GenericFile objects.